explorable-viz/esop2025/author-response/response.md

 intensional explanations (Reviewer B)
 - Expand discussion on "semantically justified" dependency relation to include a sketch of what a notion like "dependency correctness" might look like in our setting
+- Briefly discuss relationship to stable functions/strictness in denotational semantics and potential for provenance tracking via a lifting monad

 ### Appendix